maspadaru/ares/README.md

-# ARES - A Reasoning Engine for Streams
+# ARES - Advanced Reasoning Engine for Streams

 **ARES** started as a C++ implementation of the [Laser](https://research.vu.nl/en/publications/expressive-stream-reasoning-with-ares) a stream reasoning engine based on the [LARS logic framework](http://www.kr.tuwien.ac.at/research/projects/dhsr/pub/2015/bdef2015-aaai.pdf)